joshwycuff/py-laz/docs/quick_start.md

 - An environment variable named `ENV_VAR` with the value `value` to be exposed to all commands run by Laz.
 - Two targets: `prod` and `dev`.
-- A single defined action, named `example`.
-It simply invokes a shell that echos out "example".
+- Two defined actions, `default` and `example`.
+They simply invoke shell which echo "default" and " example", respectively.

 Note that nothing is stopping you from storing additional information in other top-level keys.